 Today I present you with a pair of Bulova watches that have a lot in common, yet their unique colors and finishes make for two very different looking watches.
 So, we have somewhat of a Dr. Jekyll and Mr. Hyde situation here.
 I would consider the cream white-dialed 97A136 the gentlemanly Dr. Jekyll as it would be a great watch for wearing to the office.
 The 96A199 would get the Mr. Hyde name, as its more suited for a night out on the town.
 These models both hail from Bulova’s Classic Automatic Collection; a large catalog of watches that features the likes of the previously reviewed 96A120.

 The fact that Bulova has chosen the 97A136 to grace the header of the Classic Collection webpage tells you all that you need to know about how proud the American watchmaker is of the watch

 Let’s start by describing the features both watches share, starting with the heart and soul of any watch: the movement.
 An automatic Miyota movement is used in both models, displayed via the exhibition case backs as well as the aperture window above the 6 o’clock hour marker on the dials.

 One of the movement’s 21 jewels is centered within this window, making for a nice symmetrical look.
-Once it is fully wound by the movements of your wrist (unfortunetly there is no hand-winding functionality on this movement), the watch should remain working for about 40 hours.
+Once it is fully wound by either winding the crown or movements of your wrist, the watch should remain working for about 40 hours.